Amazon Book Reviews: How to Get Book Reviews on Amazon for Free

 Can I review my own book on Amazon?

-Sadly, no. Some authors might think it's a good idea to review their own book to get an initial momentum going for their reviews, but that's against the rules specified on Amazon's Guidelines.
+Sadly, no. Some authors might think it’s a good idea to review their own book to get some initial momentum going for their Amazon book reviews, but that’s against the rules specified in Amazon’s Guidelines.

 So how should you go about getting the reviews you need for your book to succeed?

-Seeking out reviews in the right way isn’t just a matter of doing what’s likely to get results.
+Seeking out Amazon book reviews in the right way isn’t just a matter of doing what’s likely to get results.

 It’s also a matter of respecting Amazon’s rules and regulations.
 If you fail to do so, you run the risk of having your reviews removed.